 When it comes to buying diamonds, usually a clear colourless sparkler comes to mind but have you considered a coloured diamond?
 Diamonds can come in a wide variety of colours and create a unique jewellery piece.
 Here is a beginner’s guide to coloured diamonds:

 In diamonds, rarity equals value.
-With diamonds in the normal range, value is based on the absence of color, because colorless diamonds are the rarest.
-However, with coloured diamonds (also known as fancy diamonds) — the rarest and most valuable colors are saturated pinks, blues, and greens.
+With diamonds in the normal range, value is based on the absence of colour, because colourless diamonds are the rarest.
+However, with coloured diamonds (also known as fancy diamonds) — the rarest and most valuable colours are saturated pinks, blues, and greens.
 Red, green, and blue diamonds with medium to dark tones and moderate saturations are extremely rare and can fetch large prices.
-In all cases though, even very slight color differences can have a big impact on value.
-Diamonds with a noticeable hint of any hue, even in light tones and weak saturation, as long as they show color in the face-up position, qualify as fancy colors.
+In all cases though, even very slight colour differences can have a big impact on value.
+Diamonds with a noticeable hint of any hue, even in light tones and weak saturation, as long as they show colour in the face-up position, qualify as fancy colours.
 The most common fancy diamonds, but nonetheless beautiful, are yellow and browns.

 Natural Fancy and Lab Treated Fancy Diamonds:

 With the advancement of technology in all sectors of the diamond industry, some companies have developed and perfected tools and processes to artificially alter the color of a diamond.
 There are strict guidelines for reporting these stones, as their value is drastically lower than their natural colored counterparts.
 There are three primary methods to artificially alter the color of a diamond: irradiation with high-energy sub-atomic particles, application of thin films or coatings, and the combined application of high pressure and high temperature (HPHT).